-A review of fireworks and equine welfare at Redwings
+Fireworks and equine welfare

-Our position
+Redwings' position

-Redwings has seen first-hand the dangers fireworks can present to horses and we would like to see the use of fireworks restricted to publically organised events for which a licence would be required.
+Redwings Horse Sanctuary has seen first-hand the dangers fireworks can present to horses and we would like to see the use of fireworks restricted to publicly organised events for which a licence would be required.

-We recognise that this is a significant change from current regulations, but our own experience, including dealing with fatalities among our own residents, has lead us to take a view that widespread use of fireworks and equine welfare are inherently incompatible.
-We are also confident that we reflect the views of the vast majority of Redwings supporters in holding this position.
+We recognise that this is a significant change from current regulations, but our own experience, including dealing with fatalities among our own residents, has led us to take a view that unregulated use of fireworks and horse welfare are inherently incompatible.
+We are also confident that we reflect the views of the majority of Redwings supporters in holding this position.